RelAthalla/bambangshop/README.md

 #### Reflection Publisher-1

-1. Observer Interface vs. Model Struct: In traditional Observer patterns, defining a Subscriber interface (or trait) allows different kinds of subscribers to receive notifications.
+1. **Observer Interface vs. Model Struct:**
+    In traditional Observer patterns, defining a Subscriber interface (or trait) allows different kinds of subscribers to receive notifications.
 In this BambangShop case, if all subscribers behave uniformly and no polymorphic behavior is needed, a single model struct may be sufficient.
 The trade-off is flexibility versus simplicity—if you plan to extend subscriber behavior in the future, a trait would help.

-2. Vec vs. DashMap for Unique Identifiers: Using a DashMap (or a similar dictionary) is appropriate here because both the product's id and a subscriber's url are unique.
+2. **Vec vs. DashMap for Unique Identifiers:**
+    Using a DashMap (or a similar dictionary) is appropriate here because both the product's id and a subscriber's url are unique.
 A map provides efficient lookup, insertion, and deletion by key.
 If you used a Vec, you would need to iterate over the entire list to check uniqueness or remove an element, which is inefficient for large collections.

-3. DashMap vs. Singleton for Thread Safety: Although the Singleton pattern can ensure a single instance, it does not inherently solve concurrent access issues in a multi-threaded environment.
+3. **DashMap vs. Singleton for Thread Safety:**
+    Although the Singleton pattern can ensure a single instance, it does not inherently solve concurrent access issues in a multi-threaded environment.
 In Rust, using DashMap directly addresses thread-safety by ensuring that concurrent reads/writes are managed correctly.
 Hence, for our subscribers static storage, a thread-safe container like DashMap is necessary rather than a plain Singleton pattern.

 #### Reflection Publisher-2

+1. **Separation of Service and Repository from Model:**
+   In the classic MVC pattern, the “Model” is responsible for holding the data.
+However, when you mix in business logic and database access within the model itself, you risk overloading a single component with multiple responsibilities.
+Separating the Service and Repository layers brings clear boundaries:
+   - The **Repository** handles data storage and retrieval, isolating the data access logic.
+   - The **Service** encapsulates business logic, which may involve processing data from multiple repositories or applying specific rules before interacting with the model.
+   This division adheres to the Single Responsibility Principle, improves testability, and makes the code more maintainable and scalable.

+2. **Implications of Using Only the Model:**
+   If we were to use only the Model to cover data, business logic, and storage, each model (e.g., Product, Subscriber, Notification) would become overly complex.
+The interactions between these objects would be tightly coupled:
+   - A change in the data storage mechanism would force modifications in business logic and vice versa.
+   - Business rules might end up scattered across different models, causing duplicated logic and making debugging or enhancements more challenging.
+   This tight coupling increases overall code complexity and decreases the modularity of the system, making the system harder to extend or maintain.

+3. **Exploring Postman for Testing:**
+   Postman has been incredibly useful for testing our REST API endpoints.
+It allows us to:
+   - **Manually send HTTP requests** to verify that endpoints behave as expected.
+   - **Organize requests into collections**, which helps when testing multiple related endpoints during development.
+   - **Automate tests** using scripting, which is beneficial when validating responses and ensuring regressions are caught early.
+   - **Leverage environment variables** to easily switch between different deployment settings (e.g., local development versus production).
+   These features not only streamline testing for this project but are invaluable for future software engineering projects or group work, as they help ensure the API’s reliability and simplify troubleshooting.

 #### Reflection Publisher-3